-Hjälpmedel / Admitted material:
+Hjälpmedel / Allowed material:

-- Engelsk ordbok / Dictionary from English to your native language;

-- Miniräknare / Pocket calculator
+- Engelsk ordbok / Dictionary from/to English to/from your native language; - Miniräknare / Pocket calculator

-General instructions
+General Instructions

-- This exam has 9 assignments and 5 pages, including this one.
-Read all assignments carefully and completely before you begin. - The first assignment (on formal languages and automata theory) is ONLY for TDDB29, while the last one (on code generation for RISC...) is ONLY for TDDB44. - It is recommended that you use a new sheet for each assignment.
-Number all your sheets, and mark each sheet on top with your name, personnummer, and the course code. - You may answer in either English or Swedish. - Write clearly.
+- This exam has 9 assignments and 4 pages, including this one. - Read all assignments carefully and completely before you begin. - The first assignment (on formal languages and automata theory) is ONLY for TDDB16/29, while the last one (on code generation for RISC, etc.) is ONLY for TDDB44. - It is recommended that you use a new sheet for each assignment.
+Number all your sheets, and mark each sheet on top with your name, personal number/personnummer, and the course code. - You may answer in either English or Swedish. - Write clearly.
 Unreadable text will be ignored. - Be precise in your statements.
 Unprecise formulations may lead to a reduction of points. - Motivate clearly all statements and reasoning. - Explain calculations and solution procedures. - The assignments are not ordered according to difficulty. - The exam is designed for 40 points (per course).
-You may thus plan about 5 minutes per point. - Grading: U, 3, 4, 5.

-For exchange students (with a P in the personnummer) ECTS marks will be applied.
-The preliminary threshold for passing (grade 3) is 20 points.
+You may thus plan about 6 minutes per point. - Grading: U, 3, 4, 5. - For exchange students (with a in the personnummer) ECTS marks will be applied. - The preliminary threshold for passing (grade 3) is 20 points.

-1. Only TDDB29: (6 p.)
-Formal languages and automata theory
+1. Only TDDD16/TDDB29: (6p) Formal Languages and Automata Theory

-Consider the language L consisting of all strings w over the alphabet $\{0, 1\}$ such that w contains 00 or 111 (i.e., at least 2 zeroes in sequence, or at least 3 ones in sequence, or both).
+Consider the language L consisting of all strings w over the alphabet $\{0,1\}$ such that w contains 11 or 0000 (i.e., at least 2 ones in sequence, or at least 4 zeroes in sequence, or both).
+For example, the strings 01011, 000010, 1100001, 11, etc. belong to the language L.

-- (a) Construct a regular expression for L. (1.5p) - (b) Construct from the regular expression an NFA recognizing L. (1.5p) - (c) Construct a DFA recognizing L, either by deriving from the NFA of question (1b), or by constructing one directly.
+- (a) Construct a regular expression for L (1.5p) - (b) Construct from the regular expression an NFA recognizing L (1.5p) - (c) Construct a DFA recognizing L, either by deriving from the NFA of question (1b), or by constructing one directly.
 (2.5p) - (d) Give an example of a formal language that is not context-free.
 (0.5p)

-2. (6p) Compiler structure
+2. (6p) Compiler Structure and Generators

 - (a) What are the advantages and disadvantages of a multi-pass compiler (compared to a one-pass compiler)?
-(1p) - (b) Describe what phases normally are found in a compiler, what is their purpose, how they are connected, and what is their input and output.
-(3p) - (c) How does a just-in-time (JIT) compiler work?
-(1.5p) Under what condition is execution with a JIT compiler faster than using an ordinary interpreter?
-(0.5p)
+(1p) - (b) Describe briefly what phases (at least 4 phases, max 5) normally are found in a compiler, what is their purpose, how they are connected, what is their input and output, and for each phase give an example of a formalism this phase may be generated from.
+(4p) - (c) How does a just-in-time (JIT) compiler work?
+(1p)